mmmjam/mmmjam.github.io/rules-2021.md

 ## Problem Description: Senior Division

-This problem description will be updated April 24th, 2021 at 10 AM EST.
+This problem description will be released April 24th, 2021 at 10 AM EST, which is the start of the event.

 ## Problem Description: Junior Division

-This problem description will be updated April 24th, 2021 at 10 AM EST.
+This problem description will be updated April 24th, 2021 at 10 AM EST, which is the start of the event.